 1. Don’t use pirated themes and plugins

-Sometimes it can be easy to get paid plugins or themes for free, but those pirated plugins and themes come with huge risks.
+Sometimes, it can be easy to get paid plugins or themes for free, but those pirated plugins and themes come with huge risks.
 Nothing in this world is for free.
-Whoever giving you the opportunity to download paid plugin or theme for free from their website, they might provide plugin or theme with backdoor or ads script.
+Whoever allowing you to download a paid plugin or theme for free from their website might provide a plugin or theme with a backdoor or ads script.
 These themes and plugins can easily compromise your WordPress website and also steal sensitive information.
 That’s why you should always download these plugins and themes from reliable sources or directly from the developers’ official website and official WordPress repositories.

 2. Keep everything up to date

-Staying up to date with the latest version of WordPress and plugins, there is a decent practice to keeping your WordPress website secure.
+Staying up to date with the latest version of WordPress and plugins there is a decent practice to keeping your WordPress website secure.
 Every update version may contain bugs and security fixes.
-By staying with an updated version helps to protect against being a target for pre-identified signs that exploit hackers can use to gain access to your site.
+Staying with an updated version helps protect against being a target for pre-identified signs that exploit hackers can use to gain access to your site.

 3. Use strong passwords

 This is the first thing and the mandatory thing you should follow.
-If you are using a simple password like ‘098765, 123abc, password’, you need to change this password immediately.
-While this password may be accessible to remember, it’s also extremely easy to guess and break with brute force.
+If you are using a simple password like ‘098765, 123abc, password’, you need to immediately change this password.
+While this password may be accessible to remember, it’s also effortless to guess and break with brute force.
 That’s why it’s important to use a complex password like a variety of numbers, nonsensical letter combinations, and special characters like % or ^.

 4. Keep daily automatic backups